textlint/textlint-util-to-string/README.md

 Get plain text from `Paragraph` Node.

-This plain text is concatenated from `value` of all children nodes ofr `Paragraph` Node.
+This plain text is concatenated from `value` of all children nodes of `Paragraph` Node.

 ```ts
 import { StringSource } from "textlint-util-to-string";